 First-time buyer relief: the £175,000 nil with no upper value cap

-The structural divergence from England is sharp.
-The English SDLT FTB relief withdraws fully above a £500,000 purchase price; an English FTB buying at £600,000 gets no FTB benefit at all.
-The Scottish FTB relief has no upper property-value ceiling, so a Scottish FTB purchasing at £600,000 still claims the full £600 nil-band uplift on the bottom slice (the relief operates as a nil-band extension, not as a value-capped relief).
-Eligibility requires the buyer and any joint buyer to have never previously owned a dwelling anywhere in the world.
+The split from England is sharp.
+The English SDLT first-time buyer relief withdraws completely above a £500,000 purchase price, so an English first-time buyer paying £600,000 gets nothing.
+The Scottish relief has no upper value ceiling, so if you are a Scottish first-time buyer paying £600,000 you still claim the full £600 uplift on the bottom slice (it works as a nil-band extension, not a value-capped relief).
+To qualify, you and any joint buyer must have never previously owned a dwelling anywhere in the world.

-The Scottish design choice deserves a moment of attention.
-By removing the upper value ceiling, the Scottish Parliament chose to treat first-time buyer status as a permanent characteristic of the buyer rather than as a value-targeted subsidy.
-The trade-off is explicit: a smaller per-transaction saving than the English regime offers at the bottom of the FTB market, in exchange for not creating the cliff-edge that the English £500,000 withdrawal threshold produces.
-Scottish FTBs in higher-value urban markets (central Edinburgh, Aberdeen city centre, Glasgow West End) therefore still benefit from a small saving where their English counterparts would benefit from nothing.
-The design is consistent with the broader Scottish policy preference for universal architecture over targeted carve-outs that taper or withdraw with price.
+The design choice is worth understanding if you are buying at the top of the first-time buyer market.
+By removing the upper value ceiling, the Scottish Parliament treats first-time buyer status as a permanent feature of who you are rather than a value-targeted subsidy.
+The trade-off is plain: a smaller per-purchase saving than England offers at the bottom of the market, in exchange for no cliff-edge at the £500,000 mark.
+If you are a first-time buyer in a higher-value urban area (central Edinburgh, Aberdeen city centre, Glasgow West End) you still get a small saving where your English counterpart would get nothing.
+It fits the broader Scottish preference for universal rules over carve-outs that taper or withdraw with price.

 The absence of any non-resident surcharge

-Neither Scotland nor Wales operates a non-resident-buyer surcharge equivalent to England's 2% under FA 2003 Sch 9A (in force in England and Northern Ireland from 1 April 2021).
-A non-UK-resident buyer purchasing in Scotland pays at the standard LBTT rates plus, if applicable, the Additional Dwelling Supplement at 8% on the entire purchase price.
-A non-UK-resident buyer purchasing the same property in England would pay standard SDLT plus the 5% additional dwellings surcharge plus the 2% non-resident surcharge; the differential can be material at higher purchase prices.
+Neither Scotland nor Wales runs a non-resident-buyer surcharge equivalent to England's 2% under FA 2003 Sch 9A (in force in England and Northern Ireland from 1 April 2021).
+If you are buying in Scotland from abroad, you pay the standard LBTT rates plus, where it applies, the Additional Dwelling Supplement at 8% on the entire purchase price, and nothing extra for non-residence.
+Buy the same property in England and you would pay standard SDLT plus the 5% additional dwellings surcharge plus the 2% non-resident surcharge, a gap that can be sizeable at higher prices.

-The Scottish policy view, mirroring the Welsh position, is that the underlying surcharge framework (ADS in Scotland, the higher residential rates table in Wales) is sufficient and an additional non-residence layer is unnecessary.
-Any future change would require fresh primary legislation or SSI.
+The Scottish view, like the Welsh one, is that the existing surcharge framework (ADS in Scotland, the higher residential rates table in Wales) does the job and a separate non-residence layer is unnecessary.
+Any change would need fresh primary legislation or an SSI.

 Three worked examples at Scottish purchase prices